uktrade/content-audit-review-tool/docs/OVERVIEW.md

-# Content audit tool overview
+# Content Audit Review Tool (CART) overview

-## Purpose of the audit tool
+## Purpose of the tool

-The content audit tool has been developed by the Proactive Content Management team in the Trade and Regulatory Services directorate of the Department for Business and Trade (DBT).
+CART has been developed by the Proactive Content Management team in the Trade and Regulatory Services directorate of the Department for Business and Trade (DBT).

 It identifies business guidance on GOV.UK that may need to be fixed, reviewed or removed.

 It aims to support content designers and content owners across government to improve this guidance, making it easier for businesses to comply with regulation and reduce their admin burden.

 The tool combines GOV.UK content metadata, Google Analytics data and crawl data.
-It then applies rules to identify red flags at scale.
+It then applies rules to identify flags at scale.

-Red flags are signals that content may not meet certain quality thresholds, such as usability, accessibility or user need.
+Flags are signals that content may not meet certain quality thresholds, such as usability, accessibility or user need.

 The tool does not make final content decisions.
 It provides evidence and prioritisation signals to help content teams decide where human review is needed most.